-As touched upon earlier, the two main types of HRT are therapies that utilize bio-identical hormones and synthetic hormones.
+Hormonal replacement therapy comes in two main types bio-identical hormones and synthetic hormones.

 Bio-identical hormones are molecularly identical to the hormones naturally produced in your body and have been shown to have a much lower risk profile than synthetic hormones.
 This is why many naturopathic practices and med spas are going this route lately.

 Synthetic hormones, such as conjugated equine estrogens (CEE) and medroxyprogesterone (MPA) have been shown to have a higher risk for health concerns like breast cancer and cardiovascular disease.

 Hormones may be prescribed in a variety of different forms: capsules, troches, injections, pellets, creams.
 So which one is best?